hw0lff/shikane/docs/shikane.1.man.md

 (See **shikane**(5) for details.)

-This is a Wayland equivalent for tools like autorandr. shikane works with wayland compositors supporting version 3 of the wlr-output-management protocol (e.g., compositors using wlroots v0.16).
+This is a Wayland equivalent for tools like autorandr.
+It aims to fully replace kanshi and add new features. shikane works with wayland compositors supporting version 3 of the wlr-output-management protocol (e.g., compositors using wlroots v0.16).